ziedYazidi/kubernetes-with-spring-boot-microservices/README.md

 # Description
 This project is an implementation of a microservices architecture.
 It demonstarates how spring boot applications can be deployed on top of kubernetes.
 The application uses a two Java 8/Spring Boot microservices, the first returns a list of cars that a user can rent and the second contains the contracts submitted by the user.
-The [frontend](https://github.com/ziedYazidi/Dynamic-Form-Generator) uses an Angular app that lists the cars and submits a contract once a car is chosen.
+The [frontend](https://github.com/ziedYazidi/Dynamic-Form-Generator) is an Angular app that lists the cars and submits a contract once a car is chosen.
 The backend uses a MySQL database to store the cars and the contracts.